-Light, bright, and ultramodern, barge Pivoine (French for “peony”) debuted in summer 2018, cruising the Marne Valley in Champagne along the Marne River and Canal Lateral a la Marne.
+Light, bright, and modern, barge Pivoine (French for “peony”) gently plies the Marne Valley in Champagne along the Marne River and Canal Lateral a la Marne.

 Champagne’s inland waterways provide an untouched and rustic cruise route, with many vineyards lining the shores of rolling hills and verdant landscapes.
 From the barge’s summer-chic decor to the deluxe details, Pivoine’s accommodations and amenities reflect the floral beauty and botanical bounty of the region — yellow for peonies and white for champagne.

 Furnishings, seating, and even lighting in the Pivoine’s public areas were selected for a classic barge cruise experience in contemporary luxury.
 Guests step into a skylit salon with the charming ambiance of an airy seaside estate.
 The dining room features a natural wood table placed under the skylight, perfect for enjoying multi-course meals indoors while socializing under the sky and stars.
-Al fresco wining and dining on the spacious shaded deck is another leisurely pleasure, and the heated plunge pool welcomes guests to linger in the water for hours, sipping glasses of locally produced bubbly.
+Al fresco wining and dining on the spacious shaded deck is another leisurely pleasure, and the petite swimming pool welcomes guests to linger in the water for hours while sipping glasses of locally produced bubbly.